pospi/talk-solidity-blockchain-intro/solidity-notes.md

 # Final observations

 - The risks are high with any on-chain language- no software stack to act as padding for bugs.
-- Solidity is a means of direct manipulation of the blockchain database state.
+- Blockchain languages are tools for directly manipulating the blockchain database state.
     - **State is evil!** Uh-oh...
     - Recursive calling vulnerabilities happen due to errors in *ordering state manipulations*
     - There are **no state guarantees** when interacting with external contracts